Come, share the gifts of God with us,

 osimm@tbaytel.net.

 Our Sunday School classes normally are twice monthly, on the first and third Sundays.
-Our final classes for the spring: April 21, May 5 and 19.
+Our final class for the spring: May 19.

 The sessions, for children in JK – Gr.
 6, begin downstairs in Immanuel Hall at 10:30 a.m. for Bible stories, crafts, and other activities.
 Then those in the class come up to share Holy Communion.